 By 1961 Bob Berry was Public Relations Manager and together with Bill Rankin were in charge of PR for the launch of the E-type at Geneva.
 On 15 March 1961, the Gunmetal Grey Jaguar E-type fixed-head coupe, registered 9600 HP, was unveiled to the press at the Parc des Eaux Vives in Geneva.

-As one of the few prototypes 9600 HP had helped development of the E-type and after being designated the Press Car Berry had organised a number of road tests by the main magazines and journalists before its launch.
-Lyons had a keen interest in magazine road tests, especially those of the two yardstick British weeklies, The Autocar and The Motor.
+As one of the few prototypes 9600 HP had helped development of the E-type and after being designated the Press Car Berry and Rankin had organised a number of road tests by the main magazines and journalists before its launch.
+Sir William had a keen interest in magazine road tests, especially those of the two yardstick British weeklies, The Autocar and The Motor.
 Berry normally arranged for these magazines to drive new vehicles before anyone else and Lyons would then ring the Editor for an opinion even before the test was published.

 Because of its very busy life 9600 HP left Browns Lane for the trip to Geneva, later than originally planned.
 Rather than transport it, Berry drove it all the way from Coventry to Geneva, catching the midnight ferry from Dover.
-Being delayed by fog between Calais and Rheims he arrived with 20 minutes to spare after the drive of his life, “good God, Berry, I thought you weren’t going to get here” Lyons said, as the car was quickly getting wiped clean for the big reveal.
+Being delayed by fog between Calais and Reims he arrived with 20 minutes to spare after the drive of his life, “good God, Berry, I thought you weren’t going to get here” Sir William said, as the car was quickly getting wiped clean for the big reveal.
 Berry recalled, “it was the only car I actually drove flat out from one end to the other of a journey, simply to get there on time.
 It was the most incredible journey and I’ve never forgotten it.”

 The gathering at the Parc des Eaux Vives was actually the SMMT meeting in Geneva with all the world’s motoring press present, so Lyons managed to stage a fantastic press launch and not pay a penny for the privilege.

 Berry then proceeded to give journalists demonstration runs up a nearby hillclimb course, but demand was high, Berry hadn’t had a break, and he said to Lyons: “I can’t keep this up all week, it’s killing me”.
-Lyons rang back to Coventry and told Dewis to drop everything, and bring the open-top E-type over.
+Sir William rang back to Coventry and told Dewis to drop everything, and bring the open-top E-type over.
 Dewis completed the journey with the E-type 77 RW from Coventry in 11 hours, at an average speed of 68 mph recalling: “As soon as Bob Berry saw me, he came over, and said: ‘Thank God you’ve made it.
 Look at the size of these queues.”

 Ferrari and Mercedes were also driving potential customers and reporters round the same route and a competitive element entered into the press drives with some passengers finding the experience quite harrowing.